Look-air/look-air.github.io/index.md

   </div>
 </div>
 <div align="center">
-  <h2>Home Projects Contact</h2>
+  ## Home Projects Contact
 </div>

-<h2>I'm a certified emerging IT specialist passionate about network solutions and IT innovation.
+## I'm a certified emerging IT specialist passionate about network solutions and IT innovation.
-<br/>My current project is building this site, so please feel free to message me your thoughts.</h2>
+## My current project is building this site, so please feel free to message me your thoughts.

 ---